nrealprojects/NrealDocs/Documentation/Develop/Observer View.md

     * [ARCore compatible device](https://developers.google.com/ar/discover/supported-devices)

 ### Network Synchronization
  All network synchronization is based on NetworkBehaviour.
-See `CameraCaptureController.cs` , located in `Assets > NRKernal > Demos > Sharring > Scripts > TestNetBehaviour` for an example on how to realize your NetworkBehaviour.
+See `CameraCaptureController.cs` , located in `Assets > NRSDK > Demos > Sharring > Scripts > TestNetBehaviour` for an example on how to realize your NetworkBehaviour.

 Your own NetworkBehaviour class must inherit the NetworkBehaviour base class.